 Buses are the cheapest way to travel across the country, and are heavily used by the locals.
 Watching them zip past on the streets can be terrifying, but you’ll feel a lot safer on board.
 They are generally pretty crowded, so it might not be the best option for you if you’ve got a lot of luggage – but if you’re determined, the conductor will usually try to accommodate your bags.

 There are two types of buses: Private- and State-run.
 State-run buses tend to be painted red on the outside, while the privately owned buses can appear in blue, pink or green.
 There are more seats on private buses, which generally means they are more crowded.
 The fare for either bus is about the same, don’t worry about which one you should pick.
 Those heading to the south coast from Colombo have the option of travelling via the Southern Expressway on the specially-assigned highway buses.
 These buses run direct from one city until the destination and are much more comfortable for those heading to Galle, Mirissa or even Hambantota.
 Should you even wish to travel further to access Yala National Park, you can hop on one of these buses to get to Kataragama, the closest city.

 Which Route to Take

 In larger cities, such as at Colombo or Kandy, you can head to the information desk that’s available at the main bus stations and ask an employee for help.
-They should be able to tell you what to do and which bus to get on.
-If you’re not going to be at one of the bigger cities, the front desk of your accommodation will generally know the bus routes in the area and should be able to guide you.
-On top of that, the people of Sri Lanka are known to be very kind and hospitable to tourists, and will be glad to help you get to where you need to be.
-Simply ask one of the locals at the bus stop about your destination.
+They should be able to tell you what to do and which bus to get on, or your hotel’s front desk will be able to guide you too.
+On top of that, locals are known to be very kind and hospitable to tourists, and will be glad to help you get to where you need to be.
 Most Sri Lankans will know enough English to help – or if they don’t, they will still be able to point you in the right direction.